31st May 2018

 “For the benefit of the region, we have to have a regional authority [incorporating North East and Teesside] and if the local authorities can’t agree, we need a development corporation that can drive the region forward.”

-He adds: “Thing are changing in the region, don’t get me wrong, but I just wonder how fast they are changing.”
+He adds: “Thing are changing, don’t get me wrong, but I just wonder how fast they are changing.”

 One thing that has been constant in his life over the years is his love for roses.